 CINVANTI is our second commercial product.
-CINVANTI was approved by the FDA in November 2017, and we commenced commercial sales in the U.S. in January 2018.
-In October 2019, the FDA approved our sNDA for CINVANTI to expand the indication and recommended dosage to include the 130 mg single-dose regimen for patients receiving MEC.
+CINVANTI was approved by the FDA in November 2017, and we commerced commercial sales in the U.S. in January 2018.
+In October 2019, the FDA approved our supplemental New Drug Application ("sNDA") for CINVANTI to expand the indication and recommended dosage to include the 130 mg single-dose regimen for patients receiving moderately emetogenic cancer chemotherapy ("MEC").